The charm of Hakuba continues to spread!

 - HAKUBA VALLEY Jigatake

-Hakuba's "JAPOW" attracts powder hunters from both Japan and abroad
+"JAPOW" of Hakuba that captivates powder hunters from Japan and abroad.

 Provided by: BRAVOSKI

-Located at the northernmost tip of the north-south stretch of Hakuba Valley, Hakuba Cortina receives 10 to 20 centimeters more snow than other ski resorts.
-This is because cold air from the Sea of Japan flows over the Northern Alps and dumps snow first on Cortina, the northernmost resort.
-Hakuba Cortina boasts a high powder yield and abundant steep slopes ideal for powder riding.
+Hakuba Cortina, located at the northernmost point of the north-south stretching HAKUBA VALLEY, receives 10-20cm more snow than other ski resorts.
+This is because cold air flowing in from the Sea of Japan crosses the Northern Alps and first drops snow at Cortina, the northernmost point.
+It boasts a high rate of powder hits and an abundance of steep slopes perfect for powder riding.

-The morning after a fresh snowfall, serious powder hunters line up in front of the lifts, backpacks, helmets, and fat skis in hand.
-Recently, the number of foreign skiers visiting Hakuba Cortina in search of JAPOW has steadily increased, making it a truly world-class powder paradise.
+The morning after a fresh snowfall, serious powder hunters, backpacks, helmets, and fat skis, line up in front of the lifts.
+Recently, the number of foreign skiers coming to Hakuba Cortina in search of JAPOW (Japanese powder) has been steadily increasing, making it truly a world-class powder paradise.

-Seven lifts connect the base with a course layout sandwiched between two ridges.
-Many of the 16 courses converge at the base, where Hotel Green Plaza is located, making for efficient skiing.
-With deep and steep powder riding, tree areas, hard runs for advanced skiers, stunning views of the Northern Alps, and hot springs, Hakuba Cortina offers endless fun.
+Seven lifts run along a course layout sandwiched between two ridges on either side of the base.
+Many of the 16 courses can be efficiently accessed as they converge at the base where Hotel Green Plaza is located.
+Deep and steep powder riding, tree areas, hard-packed runs for advanced skiers, spectacular views of the Northern Alps, and hot springs—the enjoyment at Hakuba Cortina is endless.

 ![]() | ![]() | ![]() | ![]() |